 Prior to lunch there’s time to take in some more education, or simply relax and prepare for the afternoons adventure.
 The afternoon activity follows a generous buffet lunch.
 If you went ashore in the morning you will stay in the zodiac and enjoy whale watching and the other water based activities on offer.

 Each evening before dinner we attended a briefing session where we shared our experiences from the day and planned for tomorrow’s exciting adventure.

 Tips…..
-Don’t overpack and most importantly ensure you have thick socks and thermals (More packing tips can be found here).
+Ensure you have thick socks and thermals (More packing tips can be found here).
+Most importantly, don’t overpack.
 Sure, it’s cold outside but it’s always warm inside the ship, keep your jacket with you at all times.
-You never know when whales or other wildlife might pass by and you don’t want to miss out on the action just because you’re too cold.
+You never know when whales or other wildlife might pass by, you don’t want to miss out on the action just because you’re too cold.

 Finally, this “Trip of a lifetime” is full to the brim of unforgettable sights.
 Make sure you have your camera nice and close.
 The changing landscapes and wildlife on and in the water offer a multitude of photo moments you won’t want to miss.